TheBookOfDale/thebookofdale.github.io/_posts/2025-10-01-power-bi-theme.md

 ---

-## 🌐 Step 10 — Apply Consistently Across Reports
+## 🌐 Step 10 — Apply Power BI Themes Consistently

 A theme only delivers value if it’s used consistently.
 To embed it into your team’s workflow: